 History of the ABLE Act

 The ABLE Act amends Section 529 of the Internal Revenue Service Code of 1986 to create tax-free savings accounts for individuals with disabilities.
 By making tax-free savings accounts available to cover qualified disability-related expenses (including education, housing and transportation), this law aims to ease financial strains faced by individuals with disabilities.
 Additionally, the funds contributed into these accounts will not negatively impact the person’s eligibility for public benefits, such as Medicaid.
-The funds in these accounts don’t replace benefits provided through private insurances, the Medicaid program, the Supplemental Security Income program, the beneficiary’s employment, and other sources.
+The funds in these accounts don’t replace benefits provided through private insurances, the Medicaid program, the Supplemental Security Income program, the beneficiary’s employment and other sources.
 Instead, the funds supplement these benefits.

-You can view the legislative summary of H.R.
-647 here, and find you if your senators and representative cosponsored the ABLE Act of 2013 by clicking the links below:
+Use the links below to view the legislative summary of H.R.
+647 and find out if your senators and representative cosponsored the ABLE Act of 2013: